ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## SetVariableActivityTypeProperties
 ### Properties
+* **setSystemVariable**: bool: If set to true, it sets the pipeline run return value.
 * **value**: any: Value to be set.
-Could be a static value or Expression
+Could be a static value or Expression.
 * **variableName**: string: Name of the variable whose value needs to be set.

 ## SftpServerLinkedServiceTypeProperties
 ### Properties
 * **authenticationType**: 'Basic' | 'MultiFactor' | 'SshPublicKey' | string: The authentication type to be used to connect to the FTP server.
-* **encryptedCredential**: any: The encrypted credential used for authentication.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
-Type: string (or Expression with resultType string).
+Type: string.
 * **host**: any (Required): The SFTP server host name.
 Type: string (or Expression with resultType string).
 * **hostKeyFingerprint**: any: The host key finger-print of the SFTP server.
 When SkipHostKeyValidation is false, HostKeyFingerprint should be specified.
 Type: string (or Expression with resultType string).
 * **passPhrase**: [SecretBase](#secretbase): The password to decrypt the SSH private key if the SSH private key is encrypted.